 Illustrated Watercolor Journaling

-What is an “illustrated journal?”
-It’s a small book of watercolor paper in which you record images and text around any theme.
-Often used to record memories while traveling, a journal might also record family memories, images of your hometown, favorite recipes, visits to restaurants or any subject in which you are particularly interested.
-We’ll start with a simple illustrated map of either Wisconsin or Dillman’s Resort, and learn some basic techniques in the studio.
-Then we’ll venture out (on the campus, to the Ojibwe Museum and/or the nearby zoo) to find and record the details that make a memory of your time at Dillman’s.
+What is an “watercolor journal?”
+It’s a small book of watercolor paper in which you sketch images - and add some text - around any theme.
+Traditionally used to record memories while traveling, a journal might also record family memories, images of your hometown, favorite recipes, visits to restaurants or any subject in which you are particularly interested.
+In this workshop, we’ll start with a simple illustrated map of Dillman’s Resort, and venture out to find and record the details that make a memory of your time at Dillman’s.

-This is a great class for beginners, as well as accomplished painters looking for a fun way to find new images, and loosen up.
+This is a great class for beginners (yes, you can do it!), as well as accomplished painters looking for a fun way to find new images, and loosen up.
 You’ll learn drawing and watercolor techniques, some easy decorative lettering, composition and more.
 You’ll learn how to use photos as a resource, as well as sketching from life.
 You’ll go home with your own journal packed full of images from your painting adventure at Dillman’s and plenty of ideas for more.

 - “We had good specific direction on how to get started as well as suggestions for improvements and new ideas.”

 - “Learning to make journals in this workshop was easy and fun!”